Phalcode/gamevault-docs/docs/server-docs/adding-games.md

 If you add files that resolve to the same game identity (same title and release-year bucket), GameVault keeps them as versions of one game instead of creating separate game entries.

+Files without a release-year tag are grouped into a shared no-year bucket first, so multiple untagged files with the same title are also merged into versions of one game instead of creating separate entries.
+If you want same-title files to stay separate, make the titles distinct using square brackets `[]` (see below).

 **Example (same game, multiple versions):**

 - `Minecraft (v1.7.10) (2011).zip`